Last Updated 9th October 2024

 A Well Functioning Board of Directors

 The Board meets at least six times per annum.
 It has established an Audit Committee and a Remuneration & Nominations Committee, particulars of which appear hereafter.
 Non-executive Directors are considered to be part time but are expected to provide as much time to the Company as is required.
 The Board considers that this is appropriate given the Company’s current stage of operations.
 It shall continue to monitor the need to match resources to its operational performance and costs and the matter will be kept under review going forward.
-Jay Vieira is considered an independent Director.
-The Board notes that the QCA recommends a balance between Executive and Non-executive Directors and recommends that there be at least two independent Non-Executives.
-As detailed in relation to Principle Five, the Company is working to identify candidates who may join as an additional independent director and will make a further announcement in this regard in due course.
+Kyle Appleby and Avi Robinson are considered to be independent Directors.

 Attendance at Board and Committee Meetings